Perl is the Most Hated Programming Language, Developers Say - Slashdot

 TensorFlow begs to differ.

 I love to hate perl but it's not that bad...
-(Score:4, Insightful)
+(Score:5, Insightful)

 The CPAN library system is mature, it has ports on a ridiculous number of platforms, and the syntax isn't even particularly awful.
 If anything, its curse is (anecdotally) that it's everywhere and new-to-perl developers run across old code all the time and struggle to figure out the system it backs.
 And the fact that perl hacks had (have?) a bad habit of becoming defacto production code.